everettraven/buoy/docs/README.md

 # buoy

 `buoy` is a declarative TUI dashboard for Kubernetes.
-You define your dashboard in a JSON file and it will fetch the information from your Kubernetes cluster and build a dashboard for viewing the requested content right in your terminal window.
+You define your dashboard in a JSON or YAML file and it will fetch the information from your Kubernetes cluster and build a dashboard for viewing the requested content right in your terminal window.

 !> This project is in the extremely early stages of development and is a hobby project.
 Use at your own risk